You are here

 These inspections of local authority areas are carried out in partnership with Ofsted, HM Inspectorate of Constabulary, HM Inspectorate of Probation and, where relevant, HM Inspectorate of Prisons.
 They look at the effectiveness of front-line safeguarding and how well the different agencies work together.

 This joint programme with Ofsted evaluates implementation of the reforms introduced by the Children and Families Act 2014.
-Inspections started in May 2016 and look at how:
+Find out more in videos about SEND inspections and an Ofsted inspector's blog.

 - well education, social care and health services work together in partnership to identify those children and young people (aged 0 – 25) who have SEND and/or a disability